Rybo713/V8Swaps/README.md

 # Credits
 By: Ryan Wong and Gregory Ocol

-Follow me on Twitter @RyanW713 for updates!

 Everything is open source.
-Credit @RyanW713 and @CanadianGreg
+Credit @Rybo713 and @CanadianGreg

 No re-uploads.